lrse/whycon/README.md

 application is provided as a series of ROS nodes, which utilize the whycon shared library.
 For an example of how to implement your own standalone application, the ROS node should be used as a reference.

+Stable [releases](https://github.com/lrse/whycon/releases) are available periodically.
+Latest stable release can be downloaded by clicking [here](https://github.com/lrse/whycon/releases/latest).

+For the latest development version (which should also work and may contain new experimental features) you can clone the repository directly.

 ## ROS

 The main directory should be placed inside a catkin workspace source-space (eg: ~catkin_ws/src).